PochingHsu/PochingHsu.github.io/_pages/about.md

 * **Performance impact evaluation of OCR and SLHX for low GWP refrigerant** <br>
 (completed, 2024, independent) <br>
+  - Examined the performance enhancement using a suction line heat exchanger (SLHX) in R454B systems through numerical and experimental analysis.
+  - Investigated the oil retention behavior of R454B systems through experimental analysis.
 * **A bi-cell proton exchange membrane fuel cell stack with a magnetically driven piezoelectric actuator** <br>
 (completed, 2017, independent) <br>
   - Developed a piezoelectric air-breathing pump for a PEM fuel cell stack, increasing power flux by 20%,